Fredrik Stefan Eaton

-Fredrik Stefan Eaton (June 26, 1938 – February 20, 2021) was a Canadian businessman and philanthropist who was a member of the prominent Eaton family.
+Fredrik Stefan Eaton (June 26, 1938 – February 20, 2021) was a Canadian businessman and philanthropist who was a member of the once-prominent Eaton family.
 He was the great-grandson of Eaton's department store founder Timothy Eaton.

 Life and career

 He was born in Toronto to John David Eaton and his wife, Signy Hildur Stefansson, and he was raised in the Forest Hill area.
 His mother was of Icelandic descent.
 He had three brothers – John Craig Eaton, Thor Edgar Eaton and George Ross Eaton.

 In 1962, Eaton received a Bachelor of Arts degree from the University of New Brunswick and started working as a salesman at Eaton's in British Columbia.
 From 1977 to 1988, he was the chairman, president and CEO of Eaton's.

 Eaton served as Canadian High Commissioner to the United Kingdom from 1991 to 1994.
 In 1993, he was appointed Chancellor of the University of New Brunswick and served for two terms of five years.

 He married Catherine "Nicky" Martin and had two children – Fredrik D'Arcy Eaton, who lives in Toronto and is head of the Catherine and Fredrik Eaton Charitable Foundation, and Flora Catherine Eaton Coakley, who lives in New York City.

 Eaton lived with his family in Toronto, and he also had a country estate in Caledon, Ontario, a cottage on Georgian Bay, and a winter home in Florida.
 He was one of the most public members of the Eaton family, and he attended social events and endowed many institutions philanthropically.